department-of-veterans-affairs/va.gov-vfs-teams/Reviews-External-Contractors/request-ato-reviews.md

 1. If the ATO needs to be updated:
     * DSVA will update the relevant ATO documents.
     * DSVA will make all necessary updates in RiskVision.
-    * DSVA will let you know the ATO has been updated.
+    * DSVA will comment in the issue that the ATO has been updated.
+    * DSVA will close the issue.
+This is your team's signal that this pre-launch activity has been completed.

 1. If the ATO does not need to be updated:
-    * DSVA will let you know that the current ATO still applies.
+    * DSVA will comment in the issue that the current ATO still applies.
+    * DSVA will close the issue.
+This is your team's signal that this pre-launch activity has been completed.